-The age in which Milton was born and wrote his poem is popularly known as the Puritan age.
-But the genius of Milton was so individualistic, and he dominated the age from so great an altitude, that he cannot be said to be merged in his age.
+The age in which Milton was born and wrote his poem is known as the Puritan age.
+But the genius of Milton was so individualistic, and he dominated the age from so great an altitude, that it is difficult to read his work as a product of that age.
 Though he identified with Puritanism, he cannot be said to be pinned to it.

 Paganism and Christianity, Nature and Religion

 As Professor Legoius puts it, “Alone among poets he endeavoured to blend the spirit of the Renaissance and the Reformation.
 Spencer had attempted this superficially, writing moral and religious legends beneath the pictures which he painted like a great sensual artist, but his juxtaposition of the two elements did but make their incompatibility more glaring.
 Milton was the first to conceive, from the outset of his career, a work which combined the perfection of ancient art and the intimate moral order of the Bible.
 He had experienced with his heart the conflict of the opposing forces—Paganism and Christianity, nature and religion—and he composed the differences in his own way.
 The proportion in which the two elements are present in his works varies with his years, but from the beginning his powerful will mingles with them harmoniously.
 No other English poet was at once so profoundly religious and so much an artist.”

 Milton was the first to conceive, from the outset of his career, a work which combined the perfection of ancient art and the intimate moral order of the Bible.